Depression, the Second Factor of Drug Addiction

 But these are just normal qualities in an addicted person.
 This is not to say that they are easy to overcome.
 Recovery is seldom achieved in a simplistic drug recovery program.
 The body needs to recover from the impact of ingested drugs.
 It takes a thorough approach to drug recovery for a person’s self-respect and personal integrity to be recovered.
 And it takes time for a person to rebuild relationships that have been completely destroyed by the time spent in addiction.

-The Narconon drug and alcohol rehabilitation program has a drug-free, holistic approach to handling depression.
-Those on the Narconon program at centers located around the world have a chance to be guided through the repair of these parts of life with the result that depression no longer traps them in addiction.
+The Narconon drug and alcohol rehabilitation program has a drug-free, holistic approach to handling depression resulting from drug abuse.
+Those on the Narconon program at centers located around the world have a chance to be guided through the repair of these parts of life, with the result that depression no longer traps them in addiction.

 Series of articles explaining drug addiction